Sexual Assault/Sexual Violence | Western Technical College

 • Title IX Coordinator, Ge Vang, Manager of Student Life and Integrity, vangg@westerntc.edu or 608-785-9444, Student Life, Equity, and Engagement Office, Kumm Center Room 100, La Crosse campus

-Students may also report an assault to any Western faculty or staff, including Resident Assistants.
+Students may also report an assault to any Western faculty or staff, including the Community Assistant.

-The individual who is assaulted may request that the Violence Prevention Specialist/Student Advocate or Student Life Coordinator or Dean of Students work with other campus staff members to explore alternatives to adjust academic schedules and living arrangements.
+The individual who is assaulted may request that the Title IV Coordinator work with other campus staff members to explore alternatives to adjust academic schedules and living arrangements.

 Western personnel are available to initiate contact and arrange a meeting between you and police.
-The Violence Prevention Specialist/Student Advocate, a counselor, or the Student Life Coordinator or Dean of Students will accompany you if you prefer.
+The Title IV Coordinator or a counselor will accompany you if you prefer.

 Off-Campus: